i13abe/parametric-qSNE/README.md

 - Run tips
 Our implementation parametric q-SNE can use any CNN, e.g. VGG, ResNet etc.
-In our demo.ipynb, we use small CNN prepared in utils.networks.py.
+In our parametric_qsne.ipynb, we use small CNN prepared in utils.networks.py.
 If you want to use them, please rewrite the calling sentence of network.
 The parametric q-SNE requires larger mini-batch size.
 The larger mini-batch size, the better results we get.